 To find out more about this course, meet our teachers and receive information about enrolment and next steps, attend an information session.

-This is a full time day course.
-You will need to attend approximately 16 hours of class, over 2 days a week, for 18 weeks.
-As well as the in-class component, you will need to complete approximately 18.3 hours of other study per week.
+This is a full time face to face course.
+You will need to attend approximately 23.5 hours of class, over 4 days a week, for 16 weeks.
+As well as the in-class component, you will need to complete approximately 1 hour of other study per week.

-You may also be required to complete approximately 8.3 hours of additional study each week outside of class hours, including rehearsing for gigs, listening to music, writing music or lyrics, going to gigs and events and/or participating in a range of independent creative projects.
+You may also be required to complete approximately 4 hours of additional study each week outside of class hours, including research, assessment preparation, music practice, recording projects.